joolstorrentecalo/gitlab-foss/doc/administration/object_storage.md

 ## Transition to consolidated form

-In storage-specific configuration:
+Prior to GitLab 13.2:

-- Object storage configuration for all types of objects such as CI/CD artifacts, LFS files, and upload attachments is configured independently.
+- Object storage configuration for all types of objects such as CI/CD artifacts, LFS files, and upload attachments had to be configured independently.
-- Object store connection parameters such as passwords and endpoint URLs is duplicated for each type.
+- Object store connection parameters such as passwords and endpoint URLs had to be duplicated for each type.

 For example, a Linux package installation might have the following configuration: